tizonia/tizonia-openmax-il/README.md

 ### `tizonia`: music player and audio streaming client/server ###

-* Playback of audio formats from local media (supported file formats: mp3, mp2, mpa, m2a, aac, ogg/vorbis, opus, wav, aiff, and flac).
+* Playback of audio formats from local media (formats: mp3, mp2, mpa, m2a, aac, ogg/vorbis, opus, wav, aiff, and flac).
 * Spotify client.
-* ICEcast/SHOUTcast streaming server (supported formats: mp3).
+* ICEcast/SHOUTcast streaming server (formats: mp3).
-* ICEcast/SHOUTcast streaming client (supported formats: mp3, aac, and opus, more to be added in the future).
+* ICEcast/SHOUTcast streaming client (formats: mp3, aac, and opus, more to be added in the future).
 * Deamon and command line modes (no GUI).
-* MPRIS D-BUS v2 media player remote control interface (work-in-progress).
+* MPRIS D-BUS v2 media player remote control interface (early days, work-in-progress).
-* Based on OpenMAX IL 1.2.
-No gstreamer, libav, or ffmpeg needed for audio decoding (although libav is currently used for probing of media files; this dependency will be removed soon ).
+* Completely based on OpenMAX IL 1.2.
+No gstreamer, libav, or ffmpeg needed for audio decoding (although libav is currently used for probing of media files; this dependency will be removed soon).
 * Written in C++.

-### An OpenMAX IL 1.2 based multimedia framework ###
+### A multimedia framework based on OpenMAX IL 1.2 ###

 1. 'libtizonia' : An OpenMAX IL 1.2 component framework
   * A C library for creating OpenMAX IL 1.2 plugins (encoders, decoders,